-Contact these faculty members for help with service-learning inclusion in your courses, questions regarding service-learning pedagogy, and to volunteer as a team member to advance service-learning involvement throughout NLU.
+Contact the following Civic Engagement Team members (faculty & staff) for help with service-learning inclusion in your courses, questions regarding service-learning pedagogy, and if you are interested in becoming a team member to advance service-learning involvement throughout NLU.

 Service-Learning Faculty Manual

 Need an introduction to service-learning?
 Having trouble defining a service-learning project for your class?
-The Service-Learning team has compiled this Service-Learning Faculty Manual to guide professors of any curriculum to utilize service-learning in their courses:
+The Civic Engagement team has compiled this Service-Learning Faculty Manual to guide professors of any curriculum to utilize service-learning in their courses: